Digital Digest: Putting Digital Literacy and Digital Resilience into Frame

 Though there is no one-size-fits-all framework, there are many useful ones to guide educators and other stakeholders working in diverse contexts.
 That said, they vary in the degree to which they touch on the need to develop lifelong learning skills in order to continually learn new technologies, and the DRAW team identified a need for more detailed definitions of the skills and competencies required for demonstrating digital resilience.

-The full list of digital skills frameworks found in our landscape scan will be available this summer.
+The full list of digital skills frameworks found in our landscape scan is available here.

 For a more detailed description of some of these frameworks and their use, the EdTech Center at World Education provides a compilation of them in the white paper "Now More Than Ever: The Need for Digital Skills Frameworks."